Published 2023-12-03.

 People often use the nickname P3 to refer to the Ableton Push 3, but the nickname does not specify whether the reference is to a standalone device or a standard device, which requires a computer.
 In this article, I use ‘P3S’ to mean the standalone variant.

-P3S is a Live Subset
+P3S Presents As an Ableton Live Subset

 A good hands-on resource for self-study or teacher-led classrooms is First Steps with Ableton Live – A classroom project by Matt Ridgway.
 The free learning resources are here.